DNA meiotic recombinase 1

 The Dmc1 protein is one of two homologs of RecA found in eukaryotic cells, the other being Rad51.
 DMC1 and RAD51 share over 50% amino acid similarity.
 In budding yeast, Rad51 serves as a strand exchange protein in mitosis where it is critical for the repair of DNA breaks.
 Rad51 is converted to an accessory factor for Dmc1 during meiosis by inhibition of its strand exchange activity.
-Homologs of DMC1 are well conserved and have been identified in many organisms including divergent fungi, plants and mammals including humans.

 Discovery

 The DMC1 gene and protein were discovered in the budding yeast S. cerevisiae by Douglas Bishop in 1992 when he was a postdoctoral fellow in the laboratory of Nancy Kleckner at Harvard University.

 Structure

 Human DMC1 is a homomultimer in the form of an octameric ring with a diameter of 140 Å and a hole in the middle of 45 Å. DMC1 binds preferentially to ssDNA over dsDNA.
 Unlike RecA and Rad51, DMC1 does not appear to form a helical filament on DNA, instead forming rings with DNA passing through the center. hDMC1 can conduct D-loop formation in supercoiled DNA.
 DMC1 has weak ATPase activity and is able to promote heteroduplex formation in the presence of a non-hydrolysable analog of ATP, indicating a requirement for ATP binding over ATP hydrolysis.
 DMC1 also shows enhanced binding to nucleosomes with histone tails removed, indicating that chromosome architecture may play a role in DMC1 binding, but not Rad51.